 Every disease is a result of either the active phase or healing phase of an unanticipated life experience.
 The symptoms are your body’s best effort to resolve that experience, coordinated by your brain.
 This includes everything from the common cold to lung cancer to schizophrenia.

 The key to efficient and complete healing lies in knowing the biological program behind your symptoms.
 Your symptoms always relate to the conflict (the unanticipated event) that you experienced or are still experiencing.
 To get better, you’ve got to figure out which conflict in your life this symptom is a response to, and then you’ve got to resolve that conflict.

-The MindTree Integration ProcessTM helps you uncover the unconscious internal conflicts that are the real cause of your health symptoms.
+MindTree Integration helps you uncover and address the unresolved traumas that are the real cause of your health symptoms.

 Let's meet and talk